 Seton Hall University

 Seton Hall University is located just 14 miles from New York City in South Orange, New Jersey.
-Its Bachelor of Science in Education program focuses on integrated elementary education, special education and early childhood education.
+Its Bachelor of Science in Education program focuses on integrated elementary education, special education, and early childhood education.
 An additional concentration in speech-language pathology includes graduate coursework and allows students who meet GPA requirements to receive admission into the speech-language pathology master's degree program.

 This 2-year, CAA-accredited graduate program prepares students to treat language, speech and swallowing disorders.
 Degree candidates study advanced topics in neuroscience and brain injuries while continuing to learn about phonetics and language.
 Students also complete around 500 hours of clinical experience and work extensively in the university's six on-campus labs, including the Developmental Language and Cognition Laboratory and the Audiology Laboratory.

 Seton Hall University also offers a PhD program in Health Sciences with a specialization in speech-language pathology.
-Curriculum provides students with an overview of the healthcare delivery system and allows them to focus on research in their area of interest.
+The curriculum provides students with an overview of the healthcare delivery system and allows them to focus on research in their area of interest.
 Students complete between 48 and 66 credits of coursework beyond a master's degree, 27 of which are in the specialization area.
 A doctoral dissertation is also required.

 William Paterson University of New Jersey